 A. Normally, the withdrawal date is the effective date of the Interim Suspension.
-The student’s college may choose to backdate the withdrawal to the beginning of the semester, if the situation warrants it.
+The student’s academic unit may choose to backdate the withdrawal to the beginning of the semester, if the situation warrants it.
 Any tuition refund will be based upon the normal refund schedule established by the registrar.
 Upon withdrawal, the student will receive W grades.

 Q. What is the process for readmission and when will the suspended student be able to register for classes again?

-A. If the student is found not responsible for the charges, he or she may return to the University immediately.
+A. If the student is found not responsible for the charges, they can return to the University immediately.
 If the student is found responsible, eligibility to return depends on the student’s sanction and the outcome of the appeal process (if the student chooses to appeal).
-A student who has been suspended should contact the academic services department at his or her college to discuss the re-enrollment process.
+A student who has been suspended should contact an academic advisor to discuss the re-enrollment process.

 Residence Life Concerns

-A. The student should notify the employer that he or she will not be able to report to work as scheduled.
+A. The student should notify the employer that they will be unable to report to work as scheduled.
 The Office of Student Conduct can contact the employer if the student requests it.
 No information about the alleged violation will be released.

 A. The student should contact the Office of Financial Aid as quickly as possible.
 The amount of money owed the University or to be refunded to the student is calculated by the day, so any delay may result in a financial loss for the student.

-Q. If the student is not a U.S. citizen, how will the interim suspension affect his or her immigration status?
+Q. If the student is not a U.S. citizen, how will the Interim Suspension affect their immigration status?

-A. The student should notify the Center for Global Services of a possible suspension as soon as possible.
-If a student provides advance notice and is suspended, he or she may be eligible to receive a 15-day grace period before being considered “out of status” and subject to legal action.
+A. The student should notify the Center for Global Services of the Interim Suspension immediately.
+If a student provides advance notice and is suspended, they may be eligible to receive a 15-day grace period before being considered “out of status” and subject to legal action.
 Students who provide no prior notice of a pending disciplinary action receive no grace period and are subject to immediate legal action.